jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 ## Playing a game

 To start playing a game, we will run the simulator and specify which agents should complete against eachother.
 To start, several agents are given to you, and you will add your own following the same game interface.
-For example, to play the game using two copies of the provided random agent (which takes a random action every turn), run the following:
+For example, to play the game using two copies of the random agent (which takes a random action every turn), run the following:

 ```bash
 python simulator.py --player_1 random_agent --player_2 random_agent